evertverschoor/2DGameEngine/README.md

 ## Planned Work

--> Fix Z-index not doing anything
+-> Let entities have multiple assets and they point to their current one that the renderer draws

+-> Collision detection

 -> Gravity

--> Collision detection

 -> Implement proper way of making entities move (not a certain distance every frame)